free assessment

 AIP (Atlantic Immigration Program)

-The AIP offers a pathway to permanent residence for overseas skilled workers and foreign graduates who wish to work and live in one of Canada’s four Atlantic Provinces, i.e.
+The Atlantic Immigration Program offers a route to permanent residency for proficient foreign workers and graduates from Canadian institutions who aspire to settle and work in one of Canada's four Atlantic provinces, i.e.

 • Newfoundland and Labrador